sistephens/email-alert-api/deploy.md

 ## Prerequisites

+  - cd into your fabric script directory
   - download the Gov Delivery files and virus scan, unzip If you need the ftp server and log in details, they are in the 2ndline password store under `govdelivery/ftps`
   - activate fabric virtual env
-  - cd into your fabric script directory
+  - announce in 2ndline that you are going to deploy

 ## Set env var